-Geographos is a small asteroid whose orbit crosses the orbit of Earth.
+Geographos is a mid-sized asteroid whose orbit crosses the orbit of Earth.
 NASA JPL has classified Geographos as a "Potentially Hazardous Asteroid" due to its predicted close pass(es) with Earth.

 Geographos orbits the sun every 508 days (1.39 years), coming as close as 0.83 AU and reaching as far as 1.66 AU from the sun.
-Geographos is about 2.6 kilometers in diameter, making it larger than most asteroids, comparable in size to Mount Everest.
+Geographos is about 2.6 kilometers in diameter, making it larger than 99% of asteroids, comparable in size to Mount Everest.

 The rotation of Geographos has been observed.
 It completes a rotation on its axis every 5.22 days.

 Geographos's orbit is 0.03 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 Geographos has 17 close approaches predicted in the coming decades:

 |March 12, 2040||17,000,283||13.743|

 |March 11, 2090||22,560,564||15.006|